seanh/n/README.markdown

 If an existing note's filename matches the search term exactly then the default option will be to open that note instead.

+**The same command is used to search and to create notes**.
+In the process of entering the title for a new note with a command like `n My New Tofu Recipe`, related notes are printed out for you and you're given the chance to view and/or edit one of those notes instead.
+Likewise, if your search finds no matching notes you just have to press return to create a new note using the search term as the title.
+This helps you to keep your notes organised, and is most effective if you make lots of small notes in different files, instead of a few big notes in a few files.
+<small>(This idea comes straight from <a href="http://notational.net/">Notational Velocity</a>.)</small>

 #### Details